What you Need to Know if You've

 I would strongly advise against that.
 A guilty is a conviction and even if the prosecutor offers to just impose a fine and a guilty there could be other consequences.
 For example if you plead guilty to driving on a suspended license the Registry of Motor Vehicles will automatically suspend your license for an additional 60 days.
 If you want to just plead guilty you should only do so ater talking to an attorney about your case.

-The Best Massachusetts Criminal Defense
+The Best Massachusetts Criminal Attorney

 Patrick Donovan is dedicated to providing the best criminal defense in Massachusetts.
 Attorney Donovan is an experienced Massachusetts criminal defense attorney can fight against felony or misdemeanot criminal charges.
 Even if this is someone’s first offense, the criminal and financial penalties can be huge.
 Any criminal charge charge has the potential to impose severe consequences.
 Attorney Donovan can fight for you every step of the way.